ResearchObject/ro-crate/docs/1.2-DRAFT/contextual-entities.md

 ```

 **Tip**: Note the use of a JSON-LD blank node identifier here (starting with `_:`) - this indicates to an RO-Crate presentation application that the entity does not stand in its own right, and may be displayed inline (in this case as a map).

+**Tip**: It is considered best practice to include the explicit mentioning of the CRS (Coordinate Reference System) identified through its opengis URI at the start of the `asWKT` field.
+This provides the essential context to have the numbers is the remainder of the string correctly be plotted on te map.
+Note however that many GIS related tooling expects that information to be fed in via a seperate config setting or API call.
+So handling these strings in any app that interacts with such systems might require some extra processing.

 **NOTE**: Any of the schema.org geographical classes and entities MAY be used on a [Place] element to describe geographical points and shapes, and previous versions of this specification did show examples of using [latitude] and [longitude] properties and entities such as [GeoCoordinates], however this results in very verbose JSON-LD and there is some imprecision in the schema.org specification that makes this approach hard to implement in RO-Crate applications for analysis or presentation of crates.
 We found that developers were resorting to embedding escaped [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) as string values in RO-Crate; WKT format is more compact and easier to implement and is recommended for use in RO-Crate as shown above.